DaoTranbk/daotranbk.github.io/_pages/about.md

 # 🔥 News
+- *2024.02*: 🎉🎉 Our paper "Node depth representation-based evolutionary multitasking optimization for maximizing the network lifetime of wireless sensor networks" has been publised at  Engineering Applications of Artificial Intelligence (*rank Q1, IF: 8.0*)!
-- *2023.03*: 🎉🎉 Our paper "MNDE: Node-depth based Encodings can do better in Multitasking Evolutionary Algorithms" got accepted at GECCO 2023!
+- *2023.03*: 🎉🎉 Our paper "MNDE: Node-depth based Encodings can do better in Multitasking Evolutionary Algorithms" got accepted at GECCO 2023 (*rank A*)!
-- *2023.01*: 🎉🎉 Our paper ["ViDeBERTa: A powerful pre-trained language model for Vietnamese"](https://arxiv.org/pdf/2301.10439.pdf) got accepted at EACL 2023!
+- *2023.01*: 🎉🎉 Our paper "ViDeBERTa: A powerful pre-trained language model for Vietnamese" got accepted at EACL 2023 (*rank A*)!

 <!-- <details>
   <summary>Old news</summary>